Facundo Astudillo Castro: Investigation

-On 5 July, a formal missing persons report was entered, which was assigned to Rodolfo De Lucía, head of the 20th UFI in Bahía Blanca.
-The family of the disappeared criticized police action, pointing out how hard they made to file the report, and the fact that the police took note of one of Astudillo Castro's friends testimonial on a deli piece of paper.
+On 5 July, a formal missing persons report was filed, which was assigned to Rodolfo De Lucía, head of the 20th UFI in Bahía Blanca.
+The family of the disappeared criticized police action, pointing out how hard they made it to file the report, and the fact that the police took note of one of Astudillo Castro's friends testimonial on a deli piece of paper.

-On 17 June, Cristina Castro (his mother) reached out to Mayor Buratovich to witness a police operation, but five trucks of the Buenos Aires police blocked her.
+On 17 June, Cristina Castro (his mother) reached out to Mayor Buratovich to witness a police operation, but five trucks from the Buenos Aires police blocked her.

 On 25 June, the Federal System for the Search of Lost and Missing Persons became aware of the case and reported it to police and government agencies across the country through the systems of the federal Ministry of Security.

 On 8 July, the Person Search division of the Federal Police joined the search.
 Resources were also requested from other federal forces.
 This same day, the police watch log book of Mayor Buratovich was seized, as well as several policemen's mobile phones.

 Also on 8 July, federal judge Gabriel Marrón took on the case, with the investigation being taken by prosecutor Santiago Ulpiano Martínez.
 The Buenos Aires provincial police was removed from the investigation as it was under suspicions, and Adolfo Pérez Esquivel and Roberto Cipriano García (members of the Provincial Commission on Memory) were accepted as plaintiffs.

-On 11 July, and by request of the Provincial Commission on Memory, a UN committee demanded the Argentinian State an "expedite and through" investigation.
-The government of that time informed the UN their absolute commitment to the investigation.
+On 11 July, and by request of the Provincial Commission on Memory, a UN committee demanded the Argentinian State conduct an "expedite and thorough" investigation.
+The government of that time informed the UN of their absolute commitment to the investigation.

 On 12 July, during a Buenos Aires police procedure looking for human remains in a Mayor Buratovich Landfill, the family attorney was threatened by a police deputy commissioner.
 Then, at the prosecutor's request, the provincial police left the scene to the federal police.
 No human remains were found that day.
 The deputy commissioner was discharged by order of Internal Affairs.

-Between the 14 and 15 of July, 200 members of the Federal Police, the Naval Prefecture and the National Gendarmerie conducted cross country and air search between Pedro Luro and Bahía Blanca, in an area near to the National Route 3.
+Between the 14 and 15 of July, 200 members of the Federal Police, the Naval Prefecture and the National Gendarmerie conducted cross country and air searches between Pedro Luro and Bahía Blanca, in an area near to the National Route 3.

 On 15 July, a forensic examination was conducted on police vehicles, in search of physical and biological traces, including blood and other DNA samples.
 Forensics on the policemen mobile phones using Universal Forensic Extraction Device (UFED) technology were requested, as well as an analysis on the Mayor Buratovich police station logbook, looking for any kind of manipulation to hide the detention of Facundo Astudillo Castro in that station.
 Stains compatible with blood residue were found on the trunk of a police officer's personal vehicle and, on police pickup truck number 22788, stains on the glove compartment, back seat and rear cargo box, as well as minor stains on the steering wheel.